embire2/DayResellers/deployment/README.md

 # Day Reseller Platform - DirectAdmin Installation Guide

-This guide provides detailed instructions for installing the Day Reseller Platform on a DirectAdmin server.
+This guide provides detailed instructions for installing the Day Reseller Platform on a DirectAdmin server, focusing on the Broadband.is API integration for usage statistics.

 ## Prerequisites